ashleydattalo/Lit/README.txt

 Get the Website to work with your bridge and lightbulb.
 1. After following the instructions on the website listed above, you should have the IP address and username for your bridge.
 2. Inside index.js, there should be two variables called ipAddress, and id.
 Change these variables to the IP Address and username for your bridge.
+3. Install Flask onto your machine.
+On Linux or Macs, this is just "pip install flask".
-3. On the terminal, run 'python app.py'.
+4. On the terminal, run 'python app.py'.
-4. When doing this, it should give you a URL.
+5. When doing this, it should give you a URL.
 Enter this URL into your website and begin turning your light ON/OFF.

 Connect Sensors to the Pis: